 - Durable and long-lasting.

-- Since these windows, does not swivel inwards or outwards, cleaning the outside part (especially in upper floors) can be challenging).
+- Cleaning the outside (especially on upper floors) can be challenging.

 Price Range: $250-$300 and up